 It is now officially Autumn and I have started decorating my apartment with pumpkins, and leaves, and all things Halloween.
 I also want to start dressing like it is Fall but there is one problem…it is still 70 degrees outside!
-It is a daily struggle when I go to get dressed in the morning and all I want to do is put on my comfy sweaters with leggings and boots.
-If I dressed like that I would die of heat stroke by 2pm.
+Until the temperature plummets and we need our prepaid electric companies to stay toasty indoors, It is a daily struggle.
+When I go to get dressed in the morning all I want to do is put on my comfy sweaters with leggings and boots, but if I dressed like that I would die of heat stroke by 2pm.
 It may be Autumn but it still feels like summer, and that makes dressing for the season very difficult.

 There are some simple ways that you can change your look so that you can dress like it’s Fall but still wear lighter weight fabrics so that you don’t sweat to death outside.
 The simplest thing you can do is change your nail polish color!
 I changed my baby blue nails to a deeper orange tone.
 (Essie “Meet me at sunset” nail color to be exact).
 The next thing I did was take all of my lightweight scarves out of storage and hung them up in my closet.
 Scarves are very easy to just throw on top of your everyday t-shirt and jeans outfit.
 You will look like you’re ready for Fall but you won’t overheat wearing it!